MN-01

 Plain Language

-Operators must provide privacy and account management tools to all account holders.
-For account holders under 13, these tools must also be made available to their parents or guardians.
-For minor account holders aged 13 and older, operators must also offer related parental/guardian tools, but with a risk-based standard — 'as appropriate based on relevant risks' — giving operators some discretion in determining which tools to offer for the older-minor cohort.
-This creates a two-tier parental tools framework: mandatory for under-13, risk-calibrated for 13–17.
+Operators must provide tools for all account holders to manage their privacy and account settings.
+For account holders under 13, these tools must also be offered directly to parents or guardians.
+For minor account holders 13 and older, operators must also offer related parental tools, but the obligation is qualified — it is 'as appropriate based on relevant risks,' giving operators discretion to calibrate parental tool availability for teens based on a risk assessment.
+This creates a three-tier structure: all users get privacy tools, under-13 users trigger mandatory parental tools, and 13-17 users trigger risk-proportionate parental tools.

 An operator shall offer tools for account holders and, where such account holders are under thirteen (13) years of age, their parents or guardians, to manage the account holder's privacy and account settings.
 An operator shall also offer related tools to the parents or guardians of minor account holders thirteen (13) years of age and older, as appropriate based on relevant risks.